 The American Pitbull Terrier has never been recognized by America’s main breed registry, the AKC.
 But it is recognized by the United Kennel Club.

-It was the predominant breed used for dog fighting until the ‘sport’ was banned in 1976.
-Unfortunately it is still the breed most likely to be used for illegal dog fights today.
+It was the main breed used for dog fighting until the ‘sport’ was banned in 1976.
+Sadly, it is still the breed most likely to be used for illegal dog fights today.

-Since dog fighting became illegal, Pitbulls have increasing enjoyed new lives as beloved pets.
-To try and facilitate this there have been multiple attempts to rename or rebrand Pitties over the years, but none have caught on.
+Since dog fighting became illegal, Pitbulls have enjoyed new lives as beloved pets.
+To try and facilitate this there have been multiple attempts to rename or rebrand Pitties over the years.
+But none have caught on.

 In the early 20th century, the American Kennel Club caught wind that another bull terrier breed was gaining popularity – the Staffordshire Bull Terrier from Britain.